tomjoht/tomjoht.github.io/_posts/2024/10/2024-10-17-help-students-with-personal-essay-common-app.md

 Finally, you extend your realizations to the college campus, whether it's the direction you want to study or reflecting on those qualities or realizations that will make you successful there.

-In reading sample essays, I get tired of essays that always follow the en media res pattern of narrating an experience with little context.
+In reading sample essays, I get tired of essays that always follow the *en media res* pattern of narrating an experience with little context.
 However, if there's one tried-and-true technique that never fails, it's this: tell a story.
 The human mind never tires of stories.
 The ability to see a story, especially in details that don't immediately come across as a story, is the core of writing.

 ## Seek feedback from others

 Although I consider myself a skilled writer, I watched in awe how my wife worked with one of our daughters and her essay.
 I felt my daughter had brought the essay into a good state and was ready for my wife to read it and provide her feedback.
-I didn't anticipate my wife, Shannon, suggesting that my daughter start over!
+I didn't anticipate my wife suggesting that my daughter start over!

 The problem wasn't entirely the story or structure but rather the language.
 So much of the sentences were trapped in generalities.
-Shannon insisted that our daughter surface specific details, examples, and other facets of the experience that would bring it to life.
+My wife insisted that our daughter surface specific details, examples, and other facets of the experience that would bring it to life.
 She explained her feedback on a makeshift piece of cardboard using a sharpe pen — her notes were half diagram, half chicken scratch.

-Then my daughter sat down and rewrote her essay, adding in the detail that Shannon teased out of her.
-When I read the rewritten draft, I was amazed by how much more lively the essay read.
-It was funny and real and enjoyable!
-Not like the more subdued, serious essay she'd been writing with my feedback.
+Then my daughter sat down and rewrote her essay, adding in the detail that my wife teased out of her.
+When I read the rewritten draft, I was amazed by how much more lively the essay was.
+It was funny and authentic and enjoyable!
+Not like the more subdued, serious draft she previously had.
+Don't shy away from those concrete details.

 This experience showed me that, despite the boundless confidence in my writing ability, I still have a lot to learn.
 And also, my wife is pretty impressive sometimes.
-When she throws her full energy into situations, look out at the results.
+When she throws her full energy into situations, look out.
 My point is to seek feedback from others.
 Don't be the only person providing feedback on your student's essays.

-As another example, my daughter had a UW workshop at her school, and I encouraged her to bring her drafts to the workshop and get feedback from the admissions counselors.
+As another example, my daughter had a college workshop at her school, and I encouraged her to bring her drafts to the workshop and get feedback from the admissions counselors.
 The counselor said she did a good job telling a story in the personal essay but the diversity essay (another part of the application) shouldn't repeat the same themes as the personal essay.
 From this one comment, my daughter decided to shift the entire topic.

 ## Conclusion

 There's a lot more I could say about this topic.
 Even after helping two children through this process and one more in progress, I still haven't figured out a formula.
 One thing I know: there's certainly a huge market opportunity for this kind of work, functioning as college application coaches.
-I imagine most households don't have parents who have the time, energy, and writing skills to help their children through this process.
-Under time crunches, I imagine AI tools will increasingly be used, but their outputs will hopelessly fail to break out of predictable language and will lack the specific details of one's experience that bring these personal essays to life.
+I imagine most households don't have parents who have the time, energy, and writing skills to help their children through this process — and neither do I. Under time crunches, I imagine AI tools will increasingly be used, but their outputs will hopelessly fail to break out of predictable language and will lack the specific details of one's experience that bring these personal essays to life.
 (Additionally, many college prompts explicitly prohibit their use.)

 If you're a parent, whether your child is nearing the college application phase or not, keep this personal essay milestone in mind.
 It's one of the more rewarding milestones as a parent.
 Before you know it, your student will be sitting down to write, probably hit a snag at the blank page.
-It will be your turn to go into action and help.

-## Applying the personal essay question to tech writing?

-I've been thinking a lot about UW's personal essay question, "Tell a story from your life, describing an experience that either demonstrates your character or helped to shape it."
-And I've wondered how I would respond to this.
-How could I adapt this to the technical writing slant of my blog and address this question: *Tell a story from your life, describing an experience that either demonstrates your profession as a technical writer or helped to shape it.* What would I write?
-Say?
-I have 650 words to do so.
-Maybe stay tuned for an upcoming post on this topic.

-{% include ads.html %}
+It will be your turn to help your student break through that blank page and find the words to express themselves, telling a story that brings meaning and epiphanies for their own life, often for the first time.